How to Get Low-Cost Internet Assistance

 The Affordable Connectivity Program is on pause–for now

 Since 2021, 22 million households in the United States have benefitted from monthly discounts ranging from $30 to $75 through the federal Affordable Connectivity Program (ACP).
-However, the ACP is now out of funding, and since the beginning of May, recipients have only received partial benefits.
+However, the ACP is now out of funding, and since the beginning of May 2024, recipients have only received partial benefits.
 Not all is lost, though.
-There are legislative efforts that may save the program, and you can find plenty of other options for getting low-cost internet in the rest of this piece.
+There are legislative efforts to save the program, even going in to the new administration, and you can find plenty of other options for getting low-cost internet in the rest of this piece.

 Looking for an alternative to the Affordable Connectivity Program?